 When you use the DS1618+ in a Brtfs file system, you'll have the option to use Snapshot.
 This feature is similar to the Shadow Copy feature of Microsoft Windows and allows you to save a snapshot of the data multiple times a day.

 Thanks to the amount of drive bays, you can easily create more than one volume on the DS1618+.
 In this case, you can use Replication to replicate share folders of one volume to another automatically as the surest way to protect your data from data corruption caused by accidents or malicious software like ransomware.

 Note that Snapshot Replication is available in other smaller servers, including the DS218+, but in this case, you'll likely need a second server to work as the replication destination.

 Drive and Office

 Drive replaces the Cloud Station Server mentioned above and adds the ability to share data between users and the support for Team Folders.
 Think of it as an affordable alternative to Google Drive.

 Synology Cloud Station vs. Synology Drive: In my experience, these two are similar, and you can easily migrate the former to the latter.
 The change will not cause you to lose data, including the older data versions.
 That said, you still should pick one and stick with it as you can only use one at a time.
 Generally, use Drive only if you use the server for business purposes.

 Office, on the other hand, is the alternative to Google Docs.
 It allows for creating, editing, and sharing documents, spreadsheets, and slides between Drive users.

-At first, I tested it with the stock configuration and consistently got the sustained speed of some 115MB/s.
-That’s about as fast as a Gigabit connection after overheads since the standard caps at 125MB/s.
+At first, I tested it with the stock configuration and consistently got a sustained speed of some 115MB/s.
+That's about as fast as a Gigabit connection after overheads since the standard caps at 125MB/s.

 The server's interface was also much more responsive than the DS218+, which is itself responsive.
 There was very little lag when I launched an application, including a heavy one, and it was snappy to move between different sections.
 Overall, the DS1618+'s interface was a pleasure to use.